Avaiga/taipy-getting-started/step_06/README.md

 # Creation and execution of Scenarios

-Now that you have seen how to create and run a single pipeline let's configure a scenario.
-Remember, a scenario is usually your business problem.
+Now that you have seen how to create and run a single pipeline, let's configure a scenario.
+Remember, a scenario is usually used to answer your business problem.
 Different scenarios would represent different solutions to your problem.
 Here, *max_capacity*, *day* and *number of predictions* influences the scenario.

 In this example, it will run two pipelines: the first pipeline (*baseline*) and another one (*ml*) that will predict through a different function.